MyGet/MyGetDocs/Docs.Site/Docs/Reference/Credential-Provider-for-Visual-Studio.markdown

-# MyGet Credential Provider for Visual Studio 2017
+# MyGet Credential Provider for Visual Studio 2017 and 2019

 The MyGet Credential Provider for Visual Studio provides an easy way to connect to secured NuGet package sources hosted on MyGet.